-Oliver Spicer Intermediate
+Oliver Spicer Amateur

 Trying to make a game in 48 hours proves one main thing, and that is how short 48 hours really is.
 Fun, Stressful and Brain-Numbing is what best describes the feeling that engulfs you throughout the competition.

 I ended up wasting a lot of time on the first day due to some nasty collision bugs and not being able to get my surface drawing to show up.

 On the second day I got into a better groove, but didn't manage to get all the game-play features in there that I wanted.
 It was a struggle between polishing what I had VS adding more features.

 I decided on polishing and making sure I had a fully working game before adding more stuff.

 In the end I'm pretty happy with the game, even though it's not very long.
 And I had a good time making it. :)

 Great experience overall!
 The discord was incredible.
 There were people always willing to help with issues, and it was great to share in some of the communal fun/stress of the event :)